Who is currently eligible for booster vaccines?

 Where can I get booster vaccines?

-- Eligible individuals can receive a COVID-19 booster dose at the University Health Center or any of the on-campus vaccine clinics.
-See this page for scheduled clinics.
+- Eligible individuals can receive a COVID-19 booster dose at the University Health Center.

 - Check with your doctor, pharmacy, or other vaccination provider about getting a COVID-19 booster dose.
 Find a vaccination provider »